Purpose of a use licence

 - a schedule which, as a minimum, describes the type of radiation source and the purpose for which it is authorised.
 The schedule contains the conditions that have been placed on the licence, which may require compliance with relevant code of practice.

-Section 138 of the Radiation Act 2005 allows the Secretary to publish and maintain a public register of use licences on the internet.
-This register allows a person to search for either a radiation licence number or person’s name to check the status of their radiation use licence.
+The public register allows a person to search for either a radiation licence number or person's name to check the status of their radiation use licence.
 Details of a use licence holder will only remain on this register for a maximum period of 60 days after the date of expiry.

 The department will refund the licence fee for an application that is refused or withdrawn prior to the issue of the licence.
 Application fees will not be refunded by the department.
 There are no refunds once a licence is issued.
 Detailed information can be found in the fee refund policy.